hackle/blog-rust/raw/curious-kotlin-union.md

 ## union of types, not constructors

 A union type is defined as a `sealed interface` (or `sealed class` but I will use `interface` from now on) that is implemented by its member types (there are variations in where the member types can be placed - please see Kotlin docs).
-Consider the defintion of `Maybe<T>`,
+Consider the definition of `Maybe<T>`,

 ```Kotlin
 sealed interface Maybe<T>